Moscow State School 57: Academics

 Students in the specialized classes receive extensive training in their areas of expertise, often covering college-level material in their junior and senior years.
 Graduates of the specialized classes often go on to pursue college degrees in Russia's best universities, including the Higher School of Economics, Moscow State University, and the Moscow Institute of Physics and Technology.

+Physics classes

+One of the faculties in the school.
+Best specialists in STEM subjects are working with students from 8th to 11th grade in order to make them able to win All-Russian Olimpiad of schoolchildren.
+Academic curriculum includes advanced calculus (differentiation, integration, number theory, eyc), advanced mechanics, optics, molecular theory as well as English language for academic purposes.

 Mathematics classes

 Individual approach lies in the core of the specialized math classes' educational process.
 Teaching the specialized math classes isn't limited to faculty staff – additional instructors, many of whom are volunteering alumni, are involved in order to give every student necessary attention.
 Rather than having to learn the material from a textbook, students discover it through solving sequences of problems.
 Solutions are presented by the students to the instructors in one-on-one discussions.
 This method, introduced by Konstantinov, proved to be effective and was adopted by other educational institutions in both Russia and abroad, including School 179, the Independent University of Moscow and the Faculty of Mathematics at Higher School of Economics.
 Several School 57 teachers have also written textbooks that follow the method.
-The specialized curriculum includes introductory topics in linear algebra, calculus, set theory, and probability theory.